Adderly Fong: 2012 Audi R8 LMS Cup, British Formula 3 & Indy Lights

 On 29 April, Fong took victory in round 2 of the Audi R8 LMS Cup at the Shanghai International Circuit in just his second ever sportscar race, also setting the fastest lap of the race, beating Alex Yoong and Marchy Lee.
 Fong scored his second Audi R8 LMS Cup victory following a dramatic last-lap coming together between then-race leaders Marchy Lee and Alex Yoong at the Zhuhai International Circuit.

-On 15 June, Fong announced he will split his Audi R8 LMS Cup programme to join forces with CF Racing for the Brands Hatch, Spa-Francorchamps and Snetterton rounds of the British F3 series, he will drive a National Class-spec Dallara.
+On 15 June, Fong announced he would split his Audi R8 LMS Cup programme to join forces with CF Racing for the Brands Hatch, Spa-Francorchamps and Snetterton rounds of the British F3 series, he will drive a National Class-spec Dallara.
 On 24 June, at round 14 of the British Formula 3 International Series at Brands Hatch, Fong completed a hat-trick of National class victories for the CF Racing team, leading the class throughout.

 Fong also made one start in the Firestone Indy Lights series for Brooks Associates Racing on the Streets of Baltimore where he finished eighth.

 2013-14 GP3 Series and Audi R8 LMS Cup

 Fong raced in the 2013 GP3 Series with Status Grand Prix.
-He finished 21st in the standings with only one points finish, a 9th place in Silverstone.
+He finished 21st in the standings with only one points finish, a ninth place in Silverstone.

 On 10 November 2013, Fong won the Audi R8 LMS Cup series title in Macau.

 In 2014, Fong returned to GP3, this time with Jenzer Motorsport.
 He only competed in the first four rounds and did not score any points.